hbschlegel/TDCI-CAP/doc/src/manual.md

 The RESULTS file tabulates values of interest at each timestep (the first 3 lines describe the contents).
 It provides time, field, total norm, ionization rate, and dipole moment components (`mu_x,y,z`).
 The MO99 number describes the total number of orbitals needed to contribute 99% of the total ionization rate.
 NO99 is the same for a user-supplied set of orbitals.
-The rate data must be divided by norm2 to get the rate for a normalized wavefunction
+The rate data must be divided by norm2 to get the rate for a normalized wavefunction.

 ### POP-eX-dY.dat